-As at 30 June 2021, the Group has access to National Australia Bank (NAB) facilities with the following terms:

-- Maximum limit of \$77.50 million (2020: \$60.00 million).
-Total drawings on this facility were \$57.18 million (2020: \$54.47 million).
+- As at 30 June 2022, the Group has access to National Australia Bank (NAB) facilities with the following terms: - Maximum limit of \$77.50 million (2021: \$77.50 million).
+Total drawings on this facility were \$70.08 million (2021: \$57.18 million).
 The facility expires on 31 March 2024.
-Interest is payable at a fixed rate of 4.77% on \$35.00 million until 31 December 2021 and at variable rates (currently 1.98%) on the remaining drawn amount, inclusive of facility fees.
+Interest is payable at variable rates (3.76% at 1 July 2022) on the remaining drawn amount, inclusive of facility fees.
 A facility fee applies to any undrawn amount.
 No principal payments are required and interest is paid quarterly. - \$2.50 million bank guarantee facility to secure the deferred consideration payable for the acquisition of the new village at Hervey Bay.
-Refer to footnote 2 below.
+Refer to Note 18.

-The NAB facilities are secured by a first priority general security over all present and future acquired property.
-As at 30 June 2021, the Group's property assets, with a carrying value of \$141.30 million (2020: \$126.81 million), have been pledged by the Group.
+The NAB facilities are secured by a first priority general security over all present and future acquired property and specified management letting rights.
+As at 30 June 2022, property assets and management letting rights, with a carrying value of \$164.94 million (2021: \$141.30 million), have been pledged by the Group.

-During the year, the facility terms were amended to extend the expiry date from 31 January 2022 to 31 March 2024 and to increase the facility limit from \$60.00 million to \$77.50 million to facilitate the acquisition of two new villages, expansion of the Wynnum village and to provide headroom for future acquisitions.
-The limit will increase to \$80.00 million upon settlement of the deferred consideration payable for Hervey Bay and return of the associated bank guarantee in November 2022.
+During the year, the facility terms were amended to add the acquired Oxford Crest management letting rights to the security pool.
+The limit will increase by \$2.50 million upon settlement of the deferred consideration payable for Hervey Bay and return of the associated bank guarantee in November 2022.